 Of course, like any fragrance wheel, there are exceptions to the rules laid out.
 For instance, each family consists of its own subdivisions or subfamilies.
 Although the fragrance belongs to a dominant family, it may share properties from others.
 In sticking to musical vocabulary, this technique of blending notes is called an accord.

 Subfamilies can be enormous or incredibly niche, which is why they’re often absent from fragrance wheels.
 However, consider using both as resources when seeking to identify the notes of a fragrance.
 Bear in mind also that some families are traditionally more masculine whilst others are more feminine.

-Read below to better understand a fragrance families and its corresponding subfamilies or jump straight to the one that interests you the most:
+You scroll down to better understand all the fragrance families or jump straight to the one that interests you the most:

 1. The Aromatic Family

 Aromatics are an especially major group for men but much less so for women.
 As the name suggests, they overall comprise of fresh green herbs such as rosemary, thyme, sage and even lavender.
 Aromatics are rarely alone and are often coupled with citrus and spicy notes for fuller accords.
 As a result, the notes are characteristically viril and masculine.

 Furthermore, the best springtime fragrances tend to feature many aromatic note.
 See our guide to the best spring fragrances for men to learn more!

 - Aquatic Aromatic: Fresh seawater notes are combined with aromatic compounds.

 - Fruity Aromatic: A young family with fresh and exotic notes that has stemmed from the Floral Fruity subfamily.

 - Green Aromatic: Aromatic compounds are enriched with fresh essences of cut grass and crushed leaves, which often features pine.